petertflem/multiple-file-upload/README.md

 ```html
 <input type="..." data-mapping="your-list-name.your-property-name" />
 ```

+__Only use '.' (dot) to seperate the list name from the property name.
+Do not use them as part of any other part of the name.__

 Since this is made as a _multiple_ file upload, it always posts data from its rows as a list.
 This means the format of the name of the input field when it is posted will be either `your-list-name[0]` or `your-list-name[0].your-property-name`.
 The `0` will be incremented for each row the user has added in the html.

 ##### Examples